Enprogames/MusicPlayer/README.md

 module, which allows for many useful functions when working with sound.
 Unfortunately, it works slightly differently on Windows and Linux.

-## Functionality by module
+## Functionality
-Change volume
+- Change volume
-pause
+- pause
-get and set location of song
+- get and set location of song